-No further requests for information, other than the District's audited financial statement on December 9th, the day following its formal adoption by the Board, was requested from the District by the Task Force.
+No further requests for information, other than the District's audited financial statement of December 9, the day following its formal adoption by the Board, was requested from the District by the Task Force.
 All other information used in this Task Force report was obtained by other means or prior to the formation of the Task Force.

-Thus, with virtually no assistance from either the City of Orinda or the Moraga-Orinda Fire District, the Citizens Emergency Services Task Force has attempted to compile the equivalent to a Grand Jury Investigation or a Service Audit of the Moraga-Orinda Fire District, specifically, to how it relates to service in Orinda.
+Thus, with virtually no assistance from either the City of Orinda or the Moraga-Orinda Fire District, the Citizens Emergency Services Task Force has attempted to compile the equivalent of a grand jury investigation or a service audit of the Moraga-Orinda Fire District, specifically as to how it relates to service in Orinda.
 Actual data will be noted in the sections of this report as will any assumptions the Task Force has made in the absence of data.